 It’s clear from the above picture as the shell number is increasing, distance of the electron from the nucleus increases and hence energy of the electron is increasing as attraction is decreasing.

-2. Screening or Shielding Effect
+2. Important Concepts for Periodic Trends-Screening or Shielding Effect

 Screening or shielding effect is due to shielding of nuclear charge by inner shell electrons.